 The context of this passage is that the Israelites were in the wilderness.
 Moses had just brought them out of the land of Egypt, and he was giving them commands from the LORD.
 God issued this command (and many like it) to help keep the Israelites distinct from their surrounding pagan neighbors.
 Keep in mind, these weren’t your typical odd neighbors.
 The people

 who surrounded Israel at the time would kill their firstborn children as a sacrifice to false idols, they would drink blood for fun, kill random people, and all sorts of demonic and bizarre activity that would probably make any reasonable person cringe.

 Prohibiting tattoos at this time in history also carried with it the benefit of protecting against unnecessary disease or illness.
-This is important considering that they had no soap or antibacterial hand wash in the wilderness.
-So if an Israelite got an infection, it could mean death.
+This is important considering that they had no soap, antibiotics, or antibacterial hand wash in the wilderness.
+So if an Israelite got an infection from jabbing a dirty metal needle into his or her body, it could mean death.

 But what about today?
 Since times have changed, should Christians get tattoos today?

 What is a Tattoo Anyway, and What Does it Mean?

 A tattoo, as most of you probably know, is ink inlaid into a layer of the skin, which will permanently remain until death.
 It will never be washed away, although the color or pattern may fade or deteriorate over time.
 This is a big deal, because once it has been done, there is no going back.
 There are some “tattoo removal lasers,” but they don’t always work well, tend to be very expensive, and may not be practical for all people.